 Melt-bolt probes measure the melt temperature of plastic as it moves down the barrel of an extruder or injection molding machine.

-Immersion RTDs are designed to be inserted into the medium being measured.
+Immersion thermocouples are designed to be inserted into the medium being measured.
 Used throughout all industries but ideal for the plastics processing industry.

-Bolt-on RTDs feature a ring terminal or washer and are bolt or screw mounted for surface temperature measurements.
+Bolt-on thermocouples feature a ring terminal or washer and are bolt or screw mounted for surface temperature measurements.

-Sensors with a spade tip have an RTD sandwiched between two thin shims of stainless steel or sealed in epoxy between two layers of polyimide tape.
+Sensors with a spade tip have a thermocouple sandwiched between two thin shims of stainless steel or sealed in epoxy between two layers of polyimide tape.
 Tip can be formed and secured to the outside of various size tubes, pipes, or nozzles.